PHINet/PHINet/README.md

 All documented and tested contributions that further the aim of this project are welcome.
 Consult the following list for contribution ideas.

-GENERAL
-- REQUIRED: improve docs
-- REQUIRED: improve design / handle all TODOs
-- REQUIRED: most robust testing / handle corner cases

 CLIENT
-- REQUIRED: modify/user all NDN packet components
+- DESIRED: modify/user all NDN packet components
 - DESIRED: multi-sensor graph
 - DESIRED: improve sensor axes
 - DESIRED: improve layout

 WEB
 - REQUIRED: view patient data (if applicable)
-- REQUIRED: edit profile data
+- DESIRED: edit profile data
-- REQUIRED: basic testing page (to test with device)
+- DESIRED: basic testing page (to test with device)
-- REQUIRED: modify/use all NDN packet components
+- DESIRED: modify/use all NDN packet components
 - DESIRED: perform more complex analytics
 - DESIRED: improve layout
 - DESIRED: make mobile friendly